-Air quality: assessments on the proposed scheme show that there will be negligible impact on air quality.
+Air quality: Assessments on the proposed scheme show that there will be negligible impact on air quality.

-Street lighting: will be in the development site only and not on the new junction and overbridge.
+Street lighting: This will be in the development site only and not on the new junction and overbridge.
 Embankment planting is planned to shield light from vehicle headlights, particularly in relation to nearby housing.

 The new planning application will consist of two phases.
 At the current time, only Phase 1 has secured funding from Dorset LEP through the Local Growth Fund, with construction due to commence in Spring 2019 subject to planning consent.
 Work on Phase 2 will only commence when appropriate funding has been made available.